Guest Author - Vannie Ryanes

 1/4 teaspoon ground cumin

 1/4 teaspoon dried oregano leaves

 Pinch of salt

 Cut beef steak crosswise into four equal smaller steaks.
-Combine seasoning ingredients garlic powder, chili powder, black pepper, cumin and oregano.
-Mix thoroughly and press evenly into both sides of each steak.
+Combine dry seasoning ingredients, mix thoroughly and rub evenly onto both sides of each steak.
 Place in refrigerator for one or two hours before cooking.

 Heat a large nonstick skillet over medium heat until hot, then add cooking oil.
-Place steaks in skillet; cook about 8 to 10 minutes for medium rare to medium doneness, turning once.
-Remove steaks from heat and keep warm.
+Place steaks in skillet, cook to desired doneness.
+Then remove steaks from skillet onto a plate and cover with foil to keep warm.

-Add broth, balsamic* vinegar and jelly to skillet, scrape pan and stir to blend.
-Cook until browned flavor bits attached are dissolved and sauce begins to thicken slightly.
+Add broth, balsamic vinegar and jelly to skillet, scrape pan and stir to blend.
+Cook until browned flavor bits on bottom of pan are dissolved and sauce begins to thicken slightly.
 Continue cooking for about 4 minutes.
 Turn off heat.
 Return steaks to pan, turn meat on both sides to pick up the sauce, place on serving plates.

 Makes 4 servings.

 You can make your steak go further by cutting the portions into slices and placing on top of a salad of greens, sliced tomatoes, cucumbers, etc. It is filling and does not look stingy.

 *Polenta now comes ready-made at your supermarket.
 It is in a roll like ready-to-bake cookies.
 Just slice the polenta at least 1 inch thick and heat in skillet with a little oil or butter.
 Brown on both sides until the polenta is heated through and lightly golden brown.
 Serve 2 slices polenta per person.